BE, MSc (Oxon), DPhil

 Her research interests include signal processing and machine learning, with applications in health informatics such as patient monitoring, telehealth, and observational research.

 Sara's thesis explored Bayesian methods for providing early warning of patient deterioration, using time-series physiological data, and developed machine learning methods for multi-class classification of patient abnormalities using vital-sign data acquired from a large study with collaborators in the University of Pittsburgh Medical Centre.
 Sara led the data collection and statistical analysis of the multi-phase Cancer Hospital Study undertaken in the Cancer Hospital in Oxford, UK.

 Teaching and Supervision

 Sara teaches data science and machine learning for healthcare research at NDORMS.
 She is the trainer of the University-wide course "Statistical Learning in R" in collaboration with The Oxford e-Research Centre Advanced Research Computing and the Computer Science Department.
 She is also a faculty member at the NIHR BRC course "Data analysis: Statistics - designing clinical research and biostatistics", organised by the Musculoskeletal Pharmaco-epidemiology group at NDORMS.

-Sara is currently supervising four DPhil students and an MSc student, as well as visiting PhD students, and she is interested in supervision opportunities.
+Sara is currently supervising eight DPhil students and an MSc student, as well as visiting PhD students, and she is interested in supervision opportunities.